The RIT Kosovo (A.U.K) courses highlight different dimensions of conflict transformation and development.

 - The goal of this course is to prepare students who may pursue work in the field of stabilization, reconstruction and for the complexities of the transition from war to peace where the political, security, rule of law and economic elements are complex and interdependent.
 Each week of the course will tackle these cross cutting themes through the lens of Kosovo from 1999 – 2008.
 Using examples drawn from their work in KFOR, UNMIK, CivPol, local civil society and local business the instructors and speakers will focus on practical skills, strategies and frameworks that can be applied to other conflicts and other missions.
 The course will be team taught by a group of three experts, and will be augmented by outside speakers drawn from the Kosovo community and other outside experts with experience working in Kosovo.

-Basic Course in Albanian Language (15 class hours)
+Basic Course in Albanian Language (15 class hours, non-credit)

 Note: cancellation of courses will depend on the number of registered students

-Internships: The RIT-K Peace and Conflict Summer Program is exploring the opportunity for a few participants to complete a short, intensive internship at the end of the program.
+Internships: The RIT Kosovo (A.U.K) Peace and Conflict Summer Program offers the opportunity for participants to complete a short, intensive internship either during or at the end of the program.
 These innovative internships with an international development project, an agency of the Kosovo government or an international mission will give the participants some valuable experience in a field related to the summer program.
-Interested candidates for internships can address any questions to the summer program staff.
+Interested candidates for internships should address questions to the summer program staff.